 Impact

-Redis, as an in-memory data store, includes a RESTORE command that allows reloading serialized data structures.
-In versions prior to 8.6.3 the command does not fully validate the incoming serialized payload, which can cause an invalid memory access.
-The vulnerability is a classic memory corruption flaw corresponding to CWE‑122.
-Execution of a crafted payload has the potential to lead to arbitrary code execution in the context of the redis‑server process.
+Redis includes a RESTORE command that ingests serialized data structures.
+In versions prior to 8.6.3, the command does not properly validate the input, allowing a crafted payload to trigger an invalid memory access.
+This memory corruption can lead to arbitrary code execution in the context of the redis‑server process.
+The flaw corresponds to CWE‑122.

 Affected Systems